hbs-rcs/hbsgrid-docs/docs/environments.md

 documentation.

 In general it is not possible to exactly re-create these environments on Windows or Mac Machines.
+You can however examine the package lists and manually create environments with the same versions of the software needed for your project.

 ## Environment versions